Improving the landscape of livestock data

 Launched in January 2017, LD4D unites encourages its members to access and share expert knowledge and innovations, and work together on practical solutions to livestock challenges.

-The site is maintained by Supporting Evidence Based Interventions (SEBI), which acts as the secretariat for the LD4D community.
+The site is maintained by the Centre for Supporting Evidence Based Interventions in Livestock (SEBI-Livestock), which acts as the secretariat for the LD4D community.

 What we do